 How to Transcribe Court Hearings with VidNotes

-Step 1: Obtain the Hearing Recording
+Step 1: Get the Hearing Recording

-Check if the hearing is available on YouTube (many courts publish recordings there), on the court's website, or through the clerk's office.
+Check if the hearing is on YouTube (many courts publish recordings there), on the court's website, or through the clerk's office.
 If you attended virtually and the hearing was recorded via Zoom or Teams, you may have access to the recording file.

 Step 2: Import into VidNotes